CGATOxford/CGATPipelines/doc/BuildingPipelines.rst

 In order for the load mechanism to be transparent, it is best avoided to call the :file:`csv2db.py` script directly.
 Instead, use the :meth:`Pipeline.load` function.
-If the :file:`csv2db.py` needs to called at the end of succession of statement, use the :meth:`Pipeline.build_load_statement` method, for example::
+If the :file:`csv2db.py` needs to called at the end of a succession of statements, use the :meth:`Pipeline.build_load_statement` method, for example::

    def loadTranscript2Gene(infile, outfile):